+I remember reading a book on the First Amendment which made the point that precisely because a system of free expression is designed to encourage a measure of conflict within a society, it needs what the author called "the legitimizing and harmonizing influence of the legal process to keep it in successful balance."
+Law guarantees freedom.
 There are rules and rules.
 A Fascist state has rules.
 So does a free society.
 And they're not the same.
-I remember hearing a discussion on the First Amendment where the point was made that, since a system of free expression is designed to encourage a measure of conflict within a society, it needs what the speaker called "the legitimizing and harmonizing influence of the legal process to keep it in successful balance."